Higher Nash blowup on normal toric varieties: Higher Nash blowup of toric varieties

 Since this action extends the action of the torus $\T\cong\pi_n^{-1}(\T)$ over itself, we obtain:

 \begin{pro} Let $X$ be an affine normal toric variety.
 Then, for all $n\in\N$, $\Na$ is a toric variety with dense torus $\pi_n^{-1}(\T)\cong\T$. \end{pro}

 This proposition is our starting point.
 Now we want to give a description of $\Na$ in terms of fans and cones.
-Since $\Na$ may not be a normal variety, we do not have such a description automatically (see \cite{GT}, Section 7).
+In \cite{GT}, Section 7, the authors give a combinatorial description of non-normal toric varieties having a finite open cover by $\T-$invariant affine sets.
+Unfortunately, we do not know if such a cover exists for the higher Nash blowup of a toric variety.
 Therefore we consider its normalization:

 Let $U:=\eta^{-1}(\T)$, which is dense since $\Nn$ is irreducible.
 Moreover, since $\T$ is contained in the normal locus of $\Na$, we have that $U$ is isomorphic to $\T$.
 The action of $\T$ on $\Na$ induces the following action of $\T$ on $U$: